 Applicants must apply separately to both.
 IMPORTANT!
 Do NOT submit applications through PTCAS (Physical Therapist Centralized Application Service).

-Applications that arrive on or before November 1, 2013 will be screened at that time.
+Applications that arrive on or before the first day of November will be screened at that time.
 Qualified applicants will be interviewed and may be offered early acceptance into the program.

 Applicants are notified of their acceptance status 7-10 days following interviews.
 The program begins the 11-week summer session in May.